markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 So `cd ..` took us back a level (or "up" a directory).
 Good to know!

 Now that we're in the `Desktop` directory again, run the command `ls`.
-Do you recognize every listed file/folder as something that was already on your desktop?
+Do you recognize the listed files and folders as things that are already on your desktop?
 Let's add to the clutter:

 ```bash
 mkdir projects
 ls
 ```

 The `mkdir` command allows us to create new folders (or literally, "make directories").
 In this case, we created a folder called `projects`.
-The second command, `ls`, should let us verify if the folder was created.
+The second command, `ls`, should let us verify that the folder was created.

 Now, try something neat: minimize the command line for a second and look at your computer's desktop again.
 Do you see the `projects` folder we just made (on the left in the picture below)?
-What we do on the command line has direct consequences on our computer!
+What you do on the command line has direct consequences on your computer!

 ![desktop folder](./assets/step-1/150-desktop-folder.png)

 > **Urkel Says:** With great power comes great responsibility.

 This `projects` folder is where we'll keep all of our work throughout the boot camp.

-From the command line, let's step inside and create another folder for our Run Buddy project:
+From the command line, let's step inside the `projects` folder and create another folder for our Run Buddy project:

 ```bash
 cd projects